-Sensei Romualdo Ferri began his training in Chito-Ryu Karate in 1970, over 50 years ago and was the Chief Instructor at Richmond Hill Karate & Fitness which celebrated its 50th anniversary in 2018 but is not currently operating due to effects of the COVID-19 global pandemic.
-In addition to being the Chair of the CRAO Technical Committee, Sensei Ferri is also the former Chair of the Canadian Chito-Ryu Karate-Do Association Technical Committee and a current member of the World Chito-Ryu Karate-Do Federation Saiko Shihan Council.
+Sensei Romualdo Ferri began his training in Chito-Ryu Karate in 1970 and was the head instructor at what became the Richmond Hill Karate & Fitness Centre dojo (RHK) for over 45 years.
+In addition to being the CRAO Technical Director, Sensei Ferri is the former Technical Director for the Canadian Chito-Ryu Karate-Do Association.
+At present, he remains an active member of the World Chito-Ryu Karate-Do Federation Saiko Shihan Council.

-Sensei Ferri, along with his Saiko Shihan Council peers, successfully graded for the rank of 7th Dan in 2015 and was honoured (and surprised!) to also receive the title of Kyoshi from Higashi Sensei.
-This was the first time, in over 35 years, the Canadian Chito-Ryu Karate-do Association had seen anyone promoted to the title of Kyoshi.
-(The only other time was Higashi Sensei himself being promoted by O Sensei – in 1979)
+Sensei Ferri, along with his Saiko Shihan Council peers, successfully graded for the rank of 7th Dan in 2015.
+He was further honoured (and surprised!!) at that time to receive the title of Kyoshi from Higashi Sensei.
+This was the first time in 36 years the Canadian Chito-Ryu Karate-do Association had anyone promoted to the title of Kyoshi.
+(The only other time was in 1979, when O Sensei [Dr. Chitose] promoted Higashi Sensei to Kyoshi, 7th Dan.)

-To help further legitimize Chito-Ryu karate-do, Sensei Ferri (along with Sensei Chris Golz and Sensei Germain Bisson) successfully tested for their 7th Dan with Karate Canada in 2016; allowing their Chito-Ryu rank to be recognized world-wide in all WKF affiliated styles.
+To help promote Chito-Ryu karate-do in Canada, Sensei Ferri (along with Sensei Chris Golz and Sensei Germain Bisson) successfully tested for their 7th Dan with Karate Canada in February 2016.
+This allowed their Chito-Ryu ranking (at that time) to be recognized world-wide, in all WKF affiliated styles.

 Sensei David Chong